 NEW YORK, NEW YORK (PRWEB) MARCH 13, 2017

-Chairman of Urology and Chief of Robotic Surgery at Lenox Hill Hospital, Dr. David Samadi, in collaboration with the Samadi Robotics Foundation will be holding a free PSA screening event, Saturday April 29th from 9-11am at Redeemer Church located on 150 West 83rd Street in New York.
+Chairman of Urology and Chief of Robotic Surgery, Dr. David Samadi, in collaboration with the Samadi Robotics Foundation will be holding a free PSA screening event, Saturday April 29th from 9-11am at Redeemer Church located on 150 West 83rd Street in New York.
 The Foundation will pay for the first 200 men that sign up.
 Men can register by calling Dr. David Samadi’s office at (212)365-5000.

 The American Cancer Society estimates that there will be approximately 161,360 new cases of prostate cancer in 2017.
 About 1 in 7 men will be diagnosed with prostate cancer during his lifetime.
 These numbers are alarming and in spite of the guidelines, Dr. Samadi recommends men get a baseline PSA at the age of 40.
 Research has shown that men with a family history of prostate cancer are at greater risk of getting the disease and African American men are more likely to have a more aggressive form of prostate cancer.

 A PSA screening is a blood test used to detect the presence of prostate specific antigen.
 This test is used as a diagnostic tool for prostate related disease, most commonly prostate cancer.
 Other potential causes of elevated PSA values include benign prostatic hypertrophy, infection and urogenital tract instrumentation, however, an elevated PSA alerts the physician to further evaluate the cause.